TL;DR

-Best feedback software for reviewing content
+Best customer feedback tools for reviewing content

-1. Filestage – best feedback management tool
+1. Filestage – best client feedback management tool for brands and agencies

 Key features: